 This is not the first time Fayose would publicly criticize government policies of Buhari either on politics or the economy.
 His constant attack on the person of Buhari and the government of APC is always very fierce that one would begin to wonder what manner of governor is he, who abdicates his state responsibility, but gleefully engrossed in public disagreement with his president and Commander-in-Chief of the armed forces, who presides over the council of state that he (Fayose) is a member.

 It is indeed amazing how a governor, in this current dispensation is so antagonistic and disrespectful to the office of the president.
 This, obviously, is not how to be a governor—when a state governor directly or indirectly hijacks the responsibility of the spokesman of the PDP, and being so pompous to admit his gaffe.
-It calls for a source of concern in that, Fayose’s uncouth statements are becoming too numerous.
+It calls for concern in that, Fayose’s uncouth statements are becoming too numerous.

 Fayose’s public office record is completely immersed in controversy.
 In his first sojourn as a governor, he was formally impeached by his state house of assembly after a bogus poultry farm project he established to siphon state money all in the name of doing something.
 Fayose decided to crossover to the opposition party after his displeasure with his party bigwigs, especially, Chief Olusegun Obasanjo.
 Not quite long, he defected back to PDP to continue his political career.
 Again, the circumstance leading to his emergence as the new governor of Ekiti is but a cheat.
 The ruling party of the day successfully manipulated the instrument and manpower of election, returning Fayose as the winner of Ekiti State governorship election to the chagrin of political pundits in the country.